Ammar03s/Movie-Rating-Prediction/README.md

 # Movie Recommendation System

-C++ based movie recommendation system that recommends movies to users based on collaborative filtering.
+This project implements a movie recommender system using collaborative filtering.
+The goal is to predict movie ratings for users based on their past ratings and the ratings of similar users.

 ## Features